lazell/ufo_reports/README.md

 Only 31 had highly positive emotion and only 4 had extremely negative emotion.

-Only 20% had scores over 0.5 in subjectivity
+Only 20% of reports had scores over 0.5 in subjectivity, which indicates the corpus of reports are quite objective in their descriptions.

 ### Additional Insights